 While a Lehigh team may be collaborating with colleagues elsewhere, all funds awarded under this program must be spent at Lehigh.

-Equipment costing over $15,000 must be very carefully justified.
+- Small equipment.
+(Equipment costing over $15,000 must be carefully justified and formally approved)

 Grant funds must be expended in furtherance of the goals of the project as described in the proposal.